AndPotap/igr/README.md

 while generating samples that are closer to their discrete counterparts and achieving lower-variance gradients.*

 ## Overview

-The goal of this documentation is to provide a guide to replicate the results from the paper and to clarify the structure of the repo.
+The goal of this documentation is to clarify the structure of the repo and to provide a guide to replicate the results from the paper.

+## Structure of the Repository

+* `xxx`: xxx
+* `Log`: is where the outputs from the experiments are logged and saved.
+* `Models`: contains the training functions (`train_vae.py`, `SOPOptimizer,py`), the optimizer classes (`OptVAE`, `SOPOptimizer`), and the neural network architectures (`VAENet.py` `SOP.py`) for both the VAE and for the SOP experiments.
+* `Utils`: Besides general utils, it contains all the distributions (`Distributions.py`) and data loading routines (`load_data.py`)
+* `vae_experiments`: Contains all the scripts to run the VAE experiments to replicate the paper results.
+* `structure_output_prediction`: Contains all the scripts to run the SOP experiments.
+* `Tests`: Contains various tests for relevant classes in the repo.
+The name indicates which class is being tested.

+## Replicating Figures / Tables in the paper

 ### Requirements
 Below is a list of the main requirements.
 Installing them via `pip` will fetch the dependencies as well.
 The most relevant requirement are for the Tensorflow APIs.
 ```
 numba==0.46.0
 pandas==0.25.2
-plotly==4.2.1
 scipy==1.3.1
 seaborn==0.9.0
-tensorflow==2.0.0
+tensorflow==2.0.1
 tensorflow-datasets==1.3.0
 ```